translate/pootle/docs/specs/api.rst

 out issues and easily test error reporting and failures.
 When it passes that would mean that we can safely expose this to external tools.

-Third approach
+Third stage
 --------------
 Actual Pootle <--> Solas interaction.
 So expose the API and give feedback to the team on collaboration.

-Fourth approach
+Fourth stage
 ---------------
-Using Virtaal:
+Using Virtaal.
 Some ideas:

 * Ability to list public Pootle servers
 * Ability to drill into projects